Georgakopoulos-Soares-lab/invertiaDB-analysis/README.md

 Mindi is a python package, and a wrapper around non b-gfa software, that provides a python interface to extract non B-DNA motifs across any genome.

+Mindi is using the snakemake workflow language (version 7.7.4).

 We used the computational workflow to systematically extract, pre-process and validate inverted repeats for invertiaDB project.

 In particular, in order to extract the inverted repeats, we used the following command: